Newton on Trent

 Newton on Trent is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 389.
 The village is situated east of the River Trent, and is 10 mi south of Gainsborough, 10 mi west of Lincoln, and at the junction of the A57 running east to west, and the A1133 running north to south.

+History

 West of the village, between it and the Trent, is the site of a Roman fort.
 It was discovered in 1962, and probably dates from the Claudian period.
 The area enclosed is likely to have been at least 30 acre.
 Fortresses of this size are not sufficiently large for a whole Roman legion, but would be adequate for a half-legion.
 Classified as a vexillation (smaller) fortress, it is an ancient scheduled monument.

 The village is listed in the 1086 Domesday Book as "Neutone", with 100 acre of meadow.